Grayni/template_project/README.md

  - Go in local project and: **bower install**
  - In bower.json write: Name and Description
    **Note: default librarys: jQuery and bootsrap 4**
+***

+# 5) for clone template and init project full:
+ - Create folder with name of project
+ - In this folder command: **git init**
+ - git clone git@github.com:Grayni/template_project.git
+ - **npm i**
+ - Add name and description in bower.json and package.json
+ - **bower install**
+ - In gulpfile.js add name in localhost and create host with this name